 In the case of requests for 160 MHz bandwidth, the initiating STA shall indicate in the Format And Bandwidth field whether it uses a single or two separate RF LOs.
 In the cases when the responding STA indicates use of 160 MHz bandwidth, the responding STA shall indicate in the Format And Bandwidth field whether it uses a single or two separate RF LOs.

-The initiating STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports(#1015).
+The initiating STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports, and this may be different from the BSS operation BW. (#1015) (#1516).

+The initiating STA shall not indicate No preference in the Format And Bandwidth field unless it supports all formats and bandwidths that the responding STA might use in the FTM session. (#1516)

+NOTE -- The use of phase relations, per Subclauses 19.3.11.11.4 (“Transmission in 40 MHz HT format”) and 21.3.7.5 (“Definition of tone rotation”), between the 20 MHz parts in non-HT duplicate PPDUs that contain Ack frames transmitted by the initiating STA is required to enable the responding STA to accurately determine the TOA of these frames, and is thus required for the initiating STA to support FTM using Ack frames transmitted in non-HT duplicate PPDUs.
+An ISTA that can respond with Acks in HT- or VHT PPDUs to the FTM frames does not need to respond to FTM frames with Acks in non-HT duplicate PPDUs (#1516)

 If the request was successful

 (#1015)The responding STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
 The responding STA should indicate the same format and bandwidth in the Format and Bandwidth field as that requested by the initiating STA, if the responding STA supports this.
 The responding STA shall not indicate a bandwidth wider than requested.
 The responding STA shall not indicate a VHT format if DMG, HT-mixed or non-HT format was requested. (#1015)The responding STA shall not indicate an HT format if DMG or non-HT format was requested.
 The responding STA shall not indicate a DMG format if VHT, HT-mixed or non-HT format was requested.